enoklearn/engineering/modules/human-experience.md

    With this topic, you'll understand each phase of the design thinking methodology, in order to help and support software teams in their problem solving processes.

    #### Learning Outcomes
-   * (Empathy) Identify who your users are more clearly, and recognize their pain points.
+   * (Empathy) Identify who your users are more clearly, and recognize their pain points
-   * (Define) Define a testable hypothesis statement that addresses the users pain points.
+   * (Define) Define a testable hypothesis statement that addresses the users pain points
-   * (Ideate) Participate in brainstorming exercises amongst yourself or in a team that helps generate many solutions to a user's problem.
+   * (Ideate) Participate in brainstorming exercises amongst yourself or in a team that helps generate many solutions to a user's problem
-   * (Prototype) Assemble testable prototypes from brainstormed ideas.
+   * (Prototype) Assemble testable prototypes from brainstormed ideas
-   * (Measure) Evaluate the success of a prototypes by testing it with users.
+   * (Measure) Evaluate the success of a prototypes by testing it with users

    #### Resources
    * [Creative Confidence: Unleashing the Creative Potential Within Us All `Book`](https://www.amazon.com/Creative-Confidence-Unleashing-Potential-Within/dp/038534936X)